Click here for completed plan.

 Once a plan is initiated in an area a memorandum of understanding is developed between the water planning authority and the Province of Manitoba.
 The planning team then lays out the terms of the plan, including the timeline, budget, and scope of work.

 Public consultations are held to better understand the concerns and issues of the watershed.
 The planning team invites watershed residents through a variety of announcements.
 If public consultations have occurred, the results of the issues discussed at public consultations are summarized here.

 The planning team asks technical experts and relevant stakeholder groups to provide information and issues about the watershed.
 A significant amount of valuable information is provided by:

 The planning team also works to review any relevant

 Sometimes the technical information is summarized in a separate summary document, and sometimes technical information is summarized with the watershed plan.

 Through a series of meetings with representatives from the Conservation District, and a broad range of technical and stakeholder representatives, a draft management plan is developed.
-Once this plan is reviewed by the public, the water planning authority and the Minister of Water Stewardship, an approved plan is published and plan actions are implemented.
+Once this plan is reviewed by the public, the water planning authority and the Minister of Sustainable Development, an approved plan is published and plan actions are implemented.